Helsinki-NLP/OpusFilter/README.md

 condition does not hold, and `outputs_2` are defined, the lines are written there.

-Compared to random splitting or using the modulo operation on the line number, the benefit of the hash-based approach is that the decision is fully deterministic and based only on the *content* of the lines.
+Compared to random splitting (see [subset](#subset)) or using the modulo operation on the line number, the benefit of the hash-based approach is that the decision is fully deterministic and based only on the *content* of the lines.
 Consequently, identical content always goes to the the same output file(s).
 For example, if you split a parallel corpus into test and training sets, and you can be sure that your test data does not contain exactly same samples as the training data even if the original data has duplicates.

 The downside is that you need to be careful if you use several splits for the same data.
 The divisors used in consecutive splits should not